-• Structure Versions: There are two versions of the compound file structure, version 3 and version 4.
+Structure Versions: There are two versions of the compound file structure, version 3 and version 4.
 These versions are defined in section 2.2.
 In a version 4 compound file, all features of version 3 MUST be implemented.

 Implementations MUST return an error when encountering a higher version than supported.
-For example, if only version 3 compound file is supported, the implementation MUST return an error if a version 4 compound file is being opened.
+For example, if only a version 3 compound file is supported, the implementation MUST return an error if a version 4 compound file is being opened.

 • Localization: There is no localization-dependent structure content in the compound file structure.
-In the implementation, all Unicode character comparisons MUST be locale-invariant and all timestamps MUST be stored in UTC time-zone.
+In the implementation, all Unicode character comparisons MUST be locale-invariant and all timestamps MUST be stored in the Coordinated Universal Time (UTC) time zone.